Theresa Amato

 Theresa Amato (born March 1, 1964) is an American public advocate and political activist.
 Founder and first president of the Citizen Advocacy Center (Elmhurst, Illinois) which builds democracy for the 21st century.
-Amato served as first executive director of Citizen Works, an organization devoted to rebalancing the power between corporations and citizens.
+Amato served as first executive director of the Citizen Works,an organization devoted to rebalancing the power between corporations and citizens.
 She was also the Director of its Fair Contracts Project.
-Amato is a manager of Amato PLLC, through which she advises nonprofits, foundations, and progressive candidates seeking office.
+Amato is the principal of Amato PLLC, through which she advises nonprofits, foundations, and progressive candidates seeking office.
 Amato formerly served on the Council of Regents of Loyola University, Chicago, and continues to serve on the Advisory Board of the Loyola University, Chicago School of Law's Institute for Consumer Antitrust Studies.

 Early career

 Born March 1, 1964, Amato began her legal career as a law clerk for The Honorable Robert W. Sweet (Southern District of New York-Manhattan) and then became a staff attorney at Public Citizen Litigation Group in Washington, D.C.
 She litigated high-profile cases and was the director of the Freedom of Information Clearinghouse.
-Amato has also served as the executive director of the Oak Park-River Forest Community Foundation, worked in private practice, and is of counsel to the firm Despres, Schwartz & Geoghegan.
+Amato has also served as the executive director of the Oak Park-River Forest Community Foundation, worked in private practice, and was of counsel to the firm Despres, Schwartz & Geoghegan.
 Amato is licensed to practice law in Illinois, New York and Washington, D.C. and has experience litigating and supervising the litigation of lawsuits at all levels of state and federal courts, testifying in front of public bodies, conducting corporate transactional work in the areas of banking, trusts, and securities, philanthropic fundraising and grantmaking, and navigating regulatory agencies.

 In both 2000 and 2004, Amato served as the national presidential campaign manager and in-house counsel for Ralph Nader, who obtained the highest vote count in the United States for a third-party progressive candidate since 1924, and shepherded election reform efforts and litigation to open up the political system to competition.
 She also appears in the Sundance-selected and Academy Awards short-listed documentary about Ralph Nader, "An Unreasonable Man".